-During the first year of study, the curriculum concentrates on developing the generalist foundation for students to identify as an ethical social work professional, engage diversity in practice, advance human rights and social, economic and environmental justice, engage in practice-informed and research informed practice, and understand the impact engage in policy practice as well as engaging, assessing, intervening and evaluating all client systems within the clients' environment.
+During the first year of study, the curriculum concentrates on developing generalist practice for students to identify as an ethical social work professional, engage diversity in practice, advance human rights and social, economic and environmental justice, engage in practice-informed and research informed practice, and understand the impact engage in policy practice as well as engaging, assessing, intervening and evaluating all client systems within the clients' environment.

-In the second year all students specialize in advanced generalist practice providing experiences which extend and enhance the experiences of the first year to strengthen the student's knowledge, skills, values and cognitive and affective processes.
+In the second year all students in advanced generalist practice extend and enhance the experiences of the first year to strengthen their knowledge, skills, values and cognitive and affective processes.
 Students become more skilled in integrating theory, practice and social work values and develop more autonomy with consistent ability to work with more complex situations having multiple layers of intricacy within their field placements.
-In addition students may declare a focus area that defines their desired field of practice.
-Students must have one year of their field education experience at a site that incorporates the focus area into their practice while interning at the placement site.
-At present the School of Social Welfare offers focus areas in Health, Social Work in Higher Education, Health, Alcohol and Substance Abuse, Trauma, and Community and Political Social Action.
+In addition students declare a specialization that defines the coursework they will be taking as well as their desired field of practice.
+Second year students will be placed at an agency/organization that coincides with their specialization.
+The three specializations are Community, Policy and Political Social Action (CPPSA), Families, Youth and Transition to Adults (FYT), and Integrated Health: Physical, Psychological, and Social Well Being (IH).